-US seeking to amplify voices of protest in Iran amid turmoil

-WASHINGTON (AP) — The Trump administration on Sunday tried to amplify voices of dissent in Iran by suggesting that the Islamic Republic is under internal threat after denying and then admitting it shot down a Ukrainian passenger plane.
+Esper says he’s seen no hard evidence embassies under threat

+WASHINGTON (AP) — Defense Secretary Mark Esper explicitly said Sunday that he had seen no hard evidence that four American embassies had been under possible threat when President Donald Trump authorized the targeting of Iran’s top commander, raising questions about the scale of the threat described by Trump last week.

+As the administration struggled with its justification for the drone strike that killed Gen. Qassem Soleimani, Esper and other officials tried to refocus attention on voices of dissent in Iran.

-Defense Secretary Mark Esper said street protests in Tehran show that the Iranian people are hungry for a more accountable government.
+Esper said street protests in Tehran show the Iranian people are hungry for a more accountable government after leaders denied, then admitted shooting down a Ukrainian passenger plane.
+The plane was downed shortly after Iran launches strikes against US bases in Iraq in retaliation for Soleimani’s killing.

 “You can see the Iranian people are standing up and asserting their rights, their aspirations for a better government — a different regime,” Esper said.
-He appeared on two Sunday news shows while President Donald Trump’s national security adviser, Robert O’Brien, was interviewed on three others — pressing the White House’s points.
+He appeared on two Sunday news shows while national security adviser, Robert O’Brien, was interviewed on three others — pressing the White House’s campaign to bring “maximum pressure” on Tehran to change its behavior.

-O’Brien suggested the United States sees this moment as an opportunity to intensify the pressure on Iran’s leaders.
-They already are under enormous strain from U.S. economic sanctions that have virtually strangled Iran’s main source of income — oil exports.
+O’Brien suggested the United States sees this moment as an opportunity to further intensify pressure on Iran’s leaders, with whom the U.S. has been at odds for four decades.
+Iran’s leaders already are under enormous strain from economic sanctions that have virtually strangled Iran’s main source of income — oil exports.

+Trump himself is under great pressure as he faces an expected impeachment trial in the Senate.
+Many in Congress also are upset over his handling of Iran, complaining that the administration did not consult them in advance of the Jan.
+3 strike that killed Iran’s most powerful general, nor adequately brief members afterward.
+Trump complicated the debate by asserting on Fox News that he had to strike quickly because intelligence showed Iran could have attacked four American embassies.

+Both Esper and O’Brien said they agreed that Iran might have hit more than just the U.S. Embassy in the Iraqi capital.
+But Esper, when asked whether there was a specific piece of evidence, replied: “I didn’t see one with regard to four embassies.”
+And in response to a question about whether Trump was “embellishing” the threat, Esper said, ”I don’t believe so.”

 “`I think the regime is having a very bad week,” O’Brien said.